-The Board of County Commissioners has declared an emergency situation in the vicinity of .
-This is a warning to all residents within a mile radius of the .
-You are advised to seek shelter immediately; go indoors...close windows and doors...turn off air conditioners and fans.
-Stay inside until you receive further instructions.
-There has been a release of hazardous materials.
-To avoid exposure, seek shelter immediately indoors...close windows and doors...turn off air conditioners and fans.
-Evacuation has not been recommended at this time.
-Keep your radios and television on for additional information.
+The Board of County Commissioners has declar red an emergency situation in the

+vicinity of This is a warning to all res sidents within a

+mile radius of the This is a warning to all res You are advised to seek shelt ter immediately; go indoorsclose

+windows and doorsturn off ai r conditioners and fans.
+Stay inside unti il you receive further instructions.

+dous materials.
+To avoid exposure, seek s

+conditioners and fans.
+Evacuation has no

+Keep your radios and television •

+T y

+NOTE TO CORRESPONDENTS:

 This message has been issued by authority of the Board of County Commissioners.

-Additional information may be obtained from
+Additional information may be o

+- 1

 Date/Time of issue:

 Issued by: